bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 And lo, $2 \cdot \text{tan}^{-1} \sqrt{2}$ is equal to roughly 109.47122063449069&deg;.
 How about that?

-## The wrong answer?

-I love the second method, it's lovely.
-But I still love the method I stumbled into independently, just for very different reasons.
+## Getting lost or exploring the territory

 Now that I've seen it, if I were ever asked to explain why that angle is roughly 109.5&deg; the cube-inscribed method is how I'd go about it.
 Of course I would, it's so clear!
-But, depending on the context, I'd also be tempted to suggest the asker have a swing it themselves first.
+But that doesn't mean that I think finding my own less elegant method was a waste of time.

 My method as it's described above is missing the absolute mass of confused scratchings it took to get to it.
-I began by asking myself _what's everything I know, and what's everything can I derive about this shape?_ Along the way I exercised my limited understanding of trigonometry, and went off down rabbit holes such as _Wait, how do I_ know _that [all the angles of a triangle always sum to the same value](/notes/trigonometry-angle-sum-theorem)?_
+I began by asking myself _what's everything I know, and what's everything can I derive about this shape?_ Along the way I exercised my limited understanding of trigonometry, and went off down rabbit holes such as _Wait, how do I know that [all the angles of a triangle always sum to the same value](/notes/trigonometry-angle-sum-theorem)?_ and _Hang on, [why does $a^2 = b^2 + c^2$](https://www.euclids-elements.org/elements/bookI/propI47.html)?_

-## Collective answers

-I would never have hit on the cube-inscribed method by myself, but that's not a problem.
-I scratched around myself enough, I feel, to develop an appreciation for it, to better place it within the muddle of everything else which rattles around in my brain.
-And now that it's in there, there's every likelihood that if I'm presented with other tetrahedron-related questions, and trying to recall or derive everything I can about tetrahedra, it'll surface again.
+All that stumbling around is incredibly valuable to me.
+It helped me build a scaffold in which to place this insight about molecular geometry, regular tetrahedra and cubes.
+And now that it's in there, there's every likelihood that if I'm presented with other related questions, and trying to recall or derive everything I can about some structure, it'll surface again.

-This, to me, is magical.
-It might seem like a pretty trite example, but in sitting with it for a while, I feel like I've _just_ started to appreciate the absolute mass of collective effort that was required for me to share in this little nugget of insight.
-Allowing myself a little melodrama, for me to _get this_ it's taken centuries of people observing, deriving, and refining new insights.
+I believe this because if I think of times where I've successfully learned something about a subject, e.g. music or programming, this is how I've done it.
+Additionally, this approach of adding surrounding terrain to the things I want to retain seems related to the [levels of processing model](https://en.wikipedia.org/wiki/Levels_of_processing_model) of memory recall, which I read about in [_Memory_](https://mitpress.mit.edu/9780262545204/memory/) by Fergus Craik and Larry Jacoby.
+So that's encouraging.

+## Finding the trail

+Another reason I have to value wandering off down circuitous byways is that it ...
+BIT ABOUT CUMULATIVE CULTURE GOES HERE ...

 So, uh, thanks everyone!
 Keep up the cool and interesting work of progressing humanity's collective knowledge.
+I really appreciate it.

 <script type="importmap">
   {